tart-telescope/sbc_code/software/containers/telescope_api/tart_api/README.md

 ## Overview

-This application provides a modern, async FastAPI interface for the TART telescope system while maintaining full compatibility with the existing Flask-based API.
+Modern async FastAPI interface for the TART telescope system, maintaining full compatibility with the existing Flask-based API.

 ## Features